w3c-fedid/FedCM/explainer.md

 and upon user agreement the Relying Party creates a new session with the users existing account.

-### Sign-out

-After a user navigates to a Relying Party in a browser and decides to create an account by going through their sign up flow, there are two ways a user can clear their sessions:

 #### RP Sign-out

 The user can log out through the Relying Party by using a provided sign-out button or link provided by the Relying Party.
-This then removes the users session and, when the user visits the Relying Party again they will need to go through the sign in flow in order to establish a new session.
+This then removes the user's session and, when the user visits the Relying Party again they will need to go through the sign in flow in order to establish a new session.